voscarmv/backendapi/README.md

 npm run start
 ```

-This should run to server you define in `server.ts`.
-See [@voscarmv/apigen](https://npmjs.com/@voscarmv/apigen) for more configuration options.
+This should run the server from `server.ts`.
+See [@voscarmv/apigen](https://npmjs.com/@voscarmv/apigen) for more server configuration options.